-5. Procedures for Determining Compensation
+6. Procedures for Determining Compensation

-When determining remuneration for directors (excluding directors who are Audit and Supervisory Committee members), the Nomination and Compensation Advisory Committee, composed of five independent Outside Directors and one Inside Director, and chaired by an independent Outside Director, submits its findings to the Board of Directors, with the president delegated by the Board of Directors then determining remuneration within the total value limits imposed by the resolution of the General Meeting of Shareholders.
-The reason for delegating authority is because the president is deemed the most suitable for evaluating each director while taking a broad overview of the Company's business performance as a whole.
-In FY2023, Mr. Yoji Furumiya, who is Representative Director and President, Corporate Officer, Chief Executive Officer, and in charge of Auditing Department, was delegated authority by the Board of Directors to determine remuneration.
+When determining remuneration for Directors (excluding directors who are Audit and Supervisory Committee members), the Nomination and Compensation Advisory Committee delegated by the Board of Directors determine remuneration within the total value limits imposed by the resolution of the General Meeting of Shareholders.
+The reason for delegating authority is to ensure transparency and objectivity on the determination of remuneration.